Denison High School: Rivalry

 Denison High School and neighboring Sherman High School have had a long-standing football rivalry dating back to 1901.
 Each year, the schools play for "The Battle of the Ax" in which an engraved ax is awarded to the winner.
+William B. Hempkins led Denison for the first four years running as battle of the ax champions.
+84 years later his great-grandson Daniel K Jones led Denison to its next consecutive four years wins against Sherman, and continued his winning streak (12-0) his senior year to win the Texas State Championship against Dallas Carter winning 46–17.
 This is the longest continuous rivalry among all high schools in the state of Texas.